emrgnt-cmplxty/automata/automata/docs/core/agent/automata_coordinator.rst

 providing methods to add and remove instances, select and run an agent based on a given action.
-Once instantiated, the coordinator can be used to run agent actions using the given agent instances, providing a centralized way to manage multiple agents.
+Once instantiated, the coordinator can be used to run agent actions using the given agent instances, providing a centralized way to manage multiple providers.
 The class offers convenient utility methods and closely integrates with the ``AutomataAgent``.

 Related Symbols